 Transearch 2011 freight data was used to identify products representative of Missouri's economic drivers, as well as the top origins, destinations, and modes of transport.
-Estimates of the transport costs are calculated using multiple external sources.(1) The 2012 American Transportation Research Institute report, An Analysis of the Operational Costs of Trucking, (2) AAA's diesel on-highway price data, (3) the Bureau of Labor Statistics wage data, (4) the Surface Transportation Board's Uniform Railroad Costing System, and (5) the USDA's Average Weekly River Barge Rates.
+Estimates of the transport costs are calculated using different external sources for the modes: (1) The 2014 American Transportation Research Institute (ATRI) report, An Analysis of the Operational Costs of Trucking, (2) AAA's diesel on-highway price data, (3) the Bureau of Labor Statistics wage data, (4) the Surface Transportation Board's (STB) Uniform Railroad Costing System (URCS), and (5) the USDA's Average Weekly River Barge Rates.